Cryptoanalysis & Decypher of Vigenere code

 - we have an encyphered text

-- we know it is either a french or an english text
+- we know it is either

 - we know it was encyphered using the vigenere code.

-- we know neither the key length, nor the key value.
+- we know neither the key length, nor

 The goal is to decypher any text found in these conditions.

-But to achieve the goal we must first develop a technique that
+But to achieve the goal we must first develop

 will be first validated by hand before being automated using a